 The Helicobacter pylori bacteria is the most common cause of gastritis, so eating healthy, probiotic foods can help as well, such as yogurt, kimchi, sauerkraut, and kombucha.

-- Acid-suppressing medications: your physician may encourage you to take antacids or other drugs, such as H2 blockers or proton pump inhibitors (PPIs) to reduce acid in your stomach
+- Acid-suppressing medications: your GI doctor may encourage you to take antacids or other drugs, such as H2 blockers or proton pump inhibitors (PPIs) to reduce acid in your stomach

 - Adjustment to your diet: avoiding hot and spicy foods and removing irritating foods from your diet, such as lactose from dairy or gluten from wheat, and eating smaller and more frequent meals can have a significant impact

-If your gastritis is caused by a bacterial infection, your physician may prescribe antibiotics, along with acid-blocking drugs; if pernicious anemia is the cause, the physician may give you a B12 vitamin shot.
+If your gastritis is caused by a bacterial infection, a Dallas gastroenterologist at Digestive Health may prescribe antibiotics, along with acid-blocking drugs; if pernicious anemia is the cause, the physician may give you a B12 vitamin shot.